Par For Cinderella Excerpt

 Joe held out the part again.
 “This is the spare.
 The original crapped out during the night around Mobile.
 We replaced it while you were sleeping, so you never knew.”

 Aidan had coerced his Princeton roommate to take a Gulf Coast cruise with him.
 The yacht belonged to Aidan.
-The roommate was Ian MacVicar, a big Scottish Highlander as famous for his family’s brand of scotch whiskey and a string of hugely popular pubs strung across the British Isles as Aidan Cross was for his five-star golf resorts scattered worldwide.
+The roommate was Ian MacVicar, a big Scottish Highlander as famous for his family’s brand of scotch whisky and a string of hugely popular pubs strung across the British Isles as Aidan Cross was for his five-star golf resorts scattered worldwide.

 The two friends had been tarpon fishing since early that morning.
 Ian had hooked a big one around noon that had kept the two friends busy for almost two hours.
 After they released the powerful fifty-pounder, Aidan had gone inside to make them club sandwiches, the only thing he could create in a kitchen.
-His yacht chef, who always worked his cruises, was absent with a family emergency, and Aidan hadn’t wanted to hire a last-minute stranger.
+His yacht chef—who always worked his cruises—was absent with a family emergency, and Aidan hadn’t wanted to hire a last-minute stranger.

 Though he could make his club sandwiches, it was Ian who fed the two friends, the captain, and the three crewmen nightly.
 Ian made what he called his pub grub, and all had eaten rather well.
 Aidan’s pantry and freezer always left port filled, so Ian had plenty to work with.